|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 |etour | My OHIO|

 Approved on December 22, 2011

 |Signatures and dates

 The university will select specific vehicles and equipment and its method of procurement and ownership appropriate for the identified need.
 To ensure safe vehicle operations and minimize the risk to Ohio university and to its employees, the university may deny access to any vehicle at any time if safe and legal operation is in doubt.

 It is the responsibility of the department to which a vehicle is assigned to coordinate with the university departments identified in this policy for the vehicle's proper acquisition, use, care, safe operation, and disposition.

-- Environmental Health and Safety is responsible for oversight of all vehicle safety programs, the Mishap and Crash Review Board, and the 15 passenger van training program.
+Environmental health and safety is responsible for oversight of all vehicle safety programs, the mishap and crash review board, and the fifteen-passenger van training program.

-- The Ohio University Police Department is responsible for documentation of vehicle mishaps and violations occurring within their jurisdiction.
+The Ohio university police department (OUPD) is responsible for documentation of vehicle mishaps and violations occurring within their jurisdiction.